-INDICATOR RTN TMC НМС СМС DMC Project/ Program name Corn Production Enterprise Development and Networking Enterprise Development and Networking Selling of Fertilizer of Ubbog Sur Farmers (Brgy.
+INDICATOR RTN тмс НМС СМС DMC Project/ Program name Corn Production Enterprise Development and Networking Enterprise Development and Networking Selling of Fertilizer of Ubbog Sur Farmers (Brgy.
 Bucal Sur) Description of program The project aims to support and strengthen the livelihood project of the farmers, encourage farmers to adopt new technology from backyard to subsistence farming.
 Increase production of quality corn for human consumption and to increase farmers' income.
 This project is to support the "Livestock Production" under Sapa Farmers' Producers Cooperative.
-Enterprise development of Peoples' Organizations like GAMAWA, SIFAS, DAPJA, CREMACO, TACPECCO, TAWETA, CGUS, HAMVA, CAFSPIA, KABAMAS, URCAP and UCPC Provision of support for bamboo production project (seedling and Capacity and capability enhancement trainings and seminar for livelihood project beneficiaries [1] Procurement of hand tillers and other farming tools and implements (Valencia, Boa, Legaspi and Bayanihan) Assistance to Regular- Seasonal Workers Association Bangus Production Project Additional assistance for the Poultry project (layer chicken)- Brgy.
+Enterprise development of Peoples' Organizations like GAMAWA, SIFAS, DAPJA, CREMACO, TACPECCO, TAWETA, CGUS, HAMVA, CAFSPIA, KABAMAS, URCAP and UCPC Provision of support for bamboo production project (seedling and Capacity and capability enhancement trainings and seminar for livelihood project beneficiaries ^[1] Procurement of hand tillers and other farming tools and implements (Valencia, Boa, Legaspi and Bayanihan) Assistance to Regular- Seasonal Workers Association Bangus Production Project Additional assistance for the Poultry project (layer chicken)- Brgy.
 Legaspi Additional assistance to the fishermen and GADIFCO - Brgy.
-Legaspi Improvement of Cabiton-an Rice Mill Establishment of Multi-species hatchery, Phase 1 Livelihood Manual of Operation Provision of capital to Ubbog Sur Farmers to purchase fertilizer Expenditure PhP 150,000 PhP 3,269,542 PhP 355,562 PhP 3,277,469 PhP 60,013 Number of beneficiaries 102 farmer beneficiaries 303 25 organization members 1,106 113 Farmers Impact/ Expected impact Adoption of new technology on Corn Production, increase quality corn production, additional income for farmers and improve their quality of living.
-Create an avenue for the communities to enhance and develop their skills and livelihood opportunities that will impact their lives when the mines cease to operate.
-Increase income generation and awareness on environmental protection and conservation To provide sustainable livelihood to the association and additional source of income to the members.
+Legaspi Improvement of Cabiton-an Rice Mill Establishment of Multi-species hatchery, Phase 1 Livelihood Manual of Operation Provision of capital to Ubbog Sur Farmers to purchase fertilizer Expenditure PhP 150,000 PhP 3,269,542 PhP 355,562 PhP 3,277,469 PhP 60,013 Number of beneficiaries 102 farmer beneficiaries 303 25 organization members 1,106 113 Farmers Impact/ Expected impact Adoption of new technology on Corn Production, increase Create an avenue for the communities to enhance and develop Increase income generation and awareness on To provide sustainable livelihood to the quality corn their skills and environmental association and production, additional protection and livelihood additional source income for farmers opportunities conservation of income to the and improve their that will impact their members. lives when the mines quality of living. cease to operate.